idosal/assistant-chat-gpt/README.md

 4. Follow the steps in the "Local Install" section above (with the resulting `/build/chrome.zip`).

 ## Roadmap
-- [X] Turn popup into a chat with the session history
+- [X] Turn popup into a chat with the session history.
-- [ ] Improve code playbacks
+- [ ] Improve code playbacks.
+- [ ] Support more languages.
-- [ ] Beautify tab UI
+- [ ] Beautify tab UI.

 ## Contribution
 Pull requests and suggestions are welcome.